 Morris Symphonic Winds

-Morris Symphonic Winds is the principal large instrumental ensemble for wind, brass and percussion players at Morris.
-Under its conductor, Simon Tillier, this auditioned group is made up of some 50 music and non-music majors from throughout the campus.
+UMN Morris Symphonic Winds is the principal large instrumental ensemble for wind, brass and percussion players at Morris.
+Under its conductor, Simon Tillier, this auditioned group is made up of 55 music and non-music majors from throughout the campus.
 Concerts feature a wide variety of works from all musical periods, cultures and styles, emphasizing core and contemporary repertoire, as well as new pieces by emerging composers.

-Symphonic Winds regularly tours regionally, nationally and internationally.
-In 2015 it traveled to the United Kingdom to give concerts in Manchester, Bristol, and London as part of a Morris Study Abroad Program, and in May 2018 traveled to the state of Alaska as part of a 10-day tour.
+Symphonic Winds tours regionally, nationally and internationally.
+In 2015 it traveled to the United Kingdom to give concerts in Manchester, Bristol, and London, as part of a Morris Study Abroad Program.
+In May 2018 students traveled to the state of Alaska as part of a ten-day performance tour.
+The ensemble is currently preparing to undertake a regional tour in 2020 and an international tour to Ireland and Scotland in 2021.

 We hope you will take a moment to explore the various links.
 If you have any questions, please contact us.